Epping Forest Case Study

-Recreation is controlled within the forest including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest in a way that protects the environment.
+Recreation is controlled within the forest including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest to protect the environment.
 Paths for walking and riding are open to public use.
-Additionally, there are currently nine Forest Keepers, three Senior Forest Keepers and one Head Keeper who are employed to protect the forest environment.
+Additionally, there are currently nine Forest Keepers, three Senior Forest Keepers and one Head Keeper employed to protect the forest environment.
 These strategies are sustainable because they protect the forest for future generations.

-Along the side of the roads, vegetation is cut back so that deer are aware of traffic and reduce the risk of collision with motor vehicles.
+Along the roads’ side, vegetation is cut back so that deer are aware of traffic and reduce the risk of collision with motor vehicles.
 Maintaining the vegetation protects the native deer population from road traffic accidents.
 This is a form of sustainable management as it helps protect current and future deer populations.

 Cattle have been reintroduced in some areas as grazing supports the growth of some flora.